gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 [Gilt City](https://www.gilt.com/city/) is Gilt's high-end voucher portal that offers localised discounts on exclusive lifestyle experiences in dining, entertainment, beauty, fitness etc to our 3.4 million members across 13 U.S. cities.
 Gilt City's legacy order processing backend is a scheduled-job based architecture in which functionality such as fraud scan, payment authorisation, order fulfillment are assigned to independent jobs that process orders in batch according to order status.
 Though this architecture can scale to meet peak time workload and provides some level of resilience (failed orders are retried the next time the job runs), it inevitably includes some idle time i.e. wait for next job to pick up order from previous job.
 The resulting average processing time could add up to 15~30 minutes.

-Since many of Gilt City’s offers are of impulsive nature and time-sensitive, long processing time becomes a clear bottleneck to user experience and development of new features.
+Since many of Gilt City’s offers are of impulsive nature and time-sensitive, long processing time becomes a clear bottleneck to user experience.
 Team Marconi in Gilt have been driving the work on the Instant Vouchers Initiative for the past few months ago, in an effort to re-architect the backend of order processing using the latest cloud technologies.
 We believe that by reducing this wait time, it will significantly boost overall shopping experience and enable immediate use of vouchers.
+Furthermore, the instantaneous user experience can unblock new features such as location-based push notifications.

 # An Event Driven, Serverless Architecture